Join us for an unforgettable Artisan Tour to Guatemala!

 U.S. citizens traveling to Guatemala are required to carry a current passport.
 The U.S. Department of State recommends that travelers should have at least 6 months of validity remaining on their U.S. passports after the date of entry, or they may be turned back by the airline or immigration.
 It is your responsibility to obtain proper documentation.
 If you are not a U.S. citizen, contact the Guatemalan embassy or consulate for entry requirements.

-We highly recommend that you purchase travel insurance.
+We highly recommend that you purchase travel insurance and medical insurance that covers you internationally.
 Mayan Hands does not cover all expenses in the event of a changed itinerary.
 You can review a variety of travel insurance programs online.

 Photography Policy